soyuka/dat-daemon/README.md

 The "key" is a dat resolvable key.

-The "directory" is the location of the given dat.
+The "path" is the location of the given dat.
 If not provided it'll default to the "key".

 Examples: